 Lastly, there is one major advantage of a coach that a friend could never provide: anonymity.

 There may be some negative elements of your thought process or perhaps some embarrassing, harmful, or even shameful behavior that you’re not especially proud of.
 A life coach will hear all of these aspects of your personality and refrain from passing judgment.
-Instead, she will help you turn these negative habits around and when your relationship is over, your existing social relationships are still intact and exactly how you left them.
+Instead, he or she will help you turn these negative habits around and when your relationship is over, your existing social relationships are still intact and exactly how you left them.

 Types of Coaching